 Barcelona has plenty of Basque and pseudo-Basque eateries, but this is the real deal.
 It captures the feel of San Sebastián better than...

 An early example of town planning, this medieval high street was driven towards the sea from the road that in the 12th century led northeast from the city walls.
 It was the city's most coveted address for the merchant classes.
-The bulk of the great mansions that remain today mostly date to the 14th and 15th centuries.
+The great mansions that remain today mostly date from the 14th and 15th centuries.